 How waterproof is an outdoor GPS unit?

-In this extract from the 22nd GPS Training Podcast we look at some of the standards that some of the GPS navigational units and watches we use are tested to.
+In this extract from the 22nd GPS Training Podcast we ask how waterproof is an outdoor GPS Unit?
+We also look at some of the standards that GPS navigational units and watches we use are tested to.

 What is IPX rating (waterproof rating) - International Protection Marking, IEC standard 60529, sometimes interpreted as Ingress Protection Marking, classifies and rates the degree of protection provided against intrusion (body parts such as hands and fingers), dust, accidental contact, and water by mechanical casings and electrical enclosures